OliverLDS/AI-showcase/README.md

 - Generates an AI-written narrative summarizing economic shifts.
 - Saves structured results and renders a Quarto report.

+### 🔹 Oliver_Wealth_Chatbot
+**📄 wealthmanager.R** – An R Shiny application that acts as a wealth management planning chatbot named Oliver.
+It:

+- Loads multi-language configurations (English and Chinese) along with UI labels and prompts.
+- Communicates with the Google Gemini API to generate dialogue responses.
+- Processes chat history to update client data and extract key information.
+- Implements a dynamic, priority-based prompt system that computes scores for:
+   + Trust-building (if client trust is low),
+   + Information collection (if key client data is missing),
+   + Raising client worries (enhanced if client worries/interests are provided),
+   + Introducing products (once sufficient trust is built and worries raised),
+   + High-end service pitching (as conversation rounds progress).
+- Adjusts prompt priorities based on the conversation round to escalate dialogue over time.
+- Renders an interactive chat interface using Shiny, with real-time updates to the conversation flow.

 *(More projects will be added over time!)*

 ---